lwbeam/water_sensors/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
 I'm not even kidding.

-## Use a Consistent Coding Style

-Use [black](https://github.com/ambv/black) to make sure the code follows the style.

 ## License